cloudobserver/ammas-tour-info/README.md

 The firmness of the chair cushion (the surface that Amma sits on) is very important but there is no standard way to quantify the firmness.
 We have a couple chair cushions that Amma seems to like but they are made from a type of foam that isn’t available any more.
 As far as we know, this type of foam, or any foam of equivalent firmness, is not currently available.

-When sitting in Her darshan chair, Amma's feet rest on one or more foot cushions.
+When sitting in her darshan chair, Amma's feet rest on one or more foot cushions.
 These cushions are quite firm and are constructed from layers of blue foam.
 The blue foam comes from camping pads that are usually available at [Walmart](https://www.walmart.com/ip/Ozark-Trail-Closed-Cell-Foam-Blue-Camp-Sleeping-Pad/634956813).
 When the height of the chair is adjusted, it is likely that the foot cushions will also be adjusted soon after.
 This is achieved by adding or removing a "riser", a foot cushion about one inch thick or less.

 Example measurements - These are from years ago but still provide a rough idea.